Victorgf00/nn4cast/README.md

 import tensorflow as tf

 hyperparameters = {
-    # File paths
-    # Replace this with the actual paths to the files on your system.
+    # File paths, replace this with the actual paths to the files on your system.
     'path_x': '/path/to/your/data/HadISST1_sst_1870-2019.nc',
     'path_y': /path/to/your/data/slp_ERA5_1940-2023.nc',